peteratspidey/workshop/day7/day7.md

 ## for assembly quality there are 3 key points
 1. `conguity` -  how contigs are there?
 2. `completeness` - how much of the genome is captured in assembly as compared to the genome size
-3. `correctness` -  do contigs assembled represent genome
+3. `correctness` -  do contigs assembled represent genome (cant be used in DEnovo assembly

 ## problems in genome assembly
 1. **short length reads**